n8ta/jawk/README.md

 ## Limitations

 jawk doesn't support all of awk yet.
-Lots of builtins are missing and IO other than print is barely optimized.
-Files are read in there entirety up front (they should be streamed as needed).
+Lots of builtins are missing, statements must be terminated with a `;` not a new line, and numeric strings have not yet been implemented.

 If gnu-lightjib the backing jit compiler doesn't have a backend for your system jawk will fallback to an interpreter and lose most performance gains.